 RAW Mortgage Fund is a specialist lending fund whose investment objective is to provide an attractive and consistent level of dividend income or capital growth through direct mortgage lending on UK residential Buy-to-Let property with a high level of capital security.
 The Fund benefits from the interest income generated by the loans.
 Capital security is provided via conservative loan to valuation ratios and rigorous credit assessment of each lending opportunity.
 All loans are secured by a first legal charge against residential property.
 The Mortgage Backed Loans are originated, serviced and actively managed by RAW Capital Partners.
 All Mortgage Backed Loans are on the basis of floating interest rates.

 |Monthly performance||YTD||Since inception|

 Target Investment Return

-The aim of the Fund is to achieve a consistent gross return of four to five per cent per annum total return before fees.
-The target return assumes Bank of England base rate at 0.75%.
+The aim of the Fund is to achieve a consistent NET return of 4.00% for institutional investors.
+The target return assumes Bank of England base rate at 0.1%.
+It is anticipated that returns will be higher if base rate increases again.
 All lending is variable rate, so if the Base Rate rises so do returns to investors.

 Risk is managed carefully via conservative lending standards, rigorous credit assessment and ongoing monitoring.
 The fund does not lend against high-value properties in London or elsewhere in the UK, nor does it lend against development properties or land.

 How The Fund Works

 Mr Smith has a deposit equal to half the purchase price of an apartment in a major UK city that he wants to buy to let.
 He borrows the other half of the purchase price of the property from the Fund.

 Mr Smith owns the property and therefore is entitled to 100% of the upside/downside to the change in the property value, plus of course any net rental income arising from the property.

 - RAW Mortgage Fund